Carreau/phd-dissertation/parts/part3.rst

 :cite:`MacKintosh1995`, :cite:`Morse1998a`).

-The Young's modulus of semiflexible filaments in a 3D environment can be expressed as a function of filament contour length density :math:`\rho` and the entanglement length :math:`L_e` as :cite:`Morse1998b`:
+The Young's modulus of semi-flexible filaments in a 3D environment can be expressed as a function of filament contour length density :math:`\rho` and the entanglement length :math:`L_e` as :cite:`Morse1998b`: